trilbymedia/grav-plugin-dns-blacklist/README.md

   - recent.spam.dnsbl.sorbs.net
   - virus.dnsbl.sorbs.net
 ```

+There are many blacklist providers available, please checkout the **Blacklist Providers** section below for more detaiils.

 Note that if you use the Admin Plugin, a file with your configuration named `dns-blacklist.yaml` will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.